dudeperf3ct/dudeperf3ct.github.io/sensei/marc_andreessen.md

 The goal isn’t to be perfect but rather to be a great success.

 Taking ego out of ideas is a very hard thing to do.

+If you don’t keep innovating – your product will go stale.
+And somebody will come out with a better product and displace you.

 You have to be ruthlessly open-minded and constantly willing to reexamine your assumptions.
 You have to take the ego out of ideas, which is a very hard thing to do.